ZeroAfro/Portfolio/Coding/Python/README.md

 # Python Portfolio

 Welcome to my Python Portfolio!
 This repository showcases various Python projects I've worked on.
-It is organized into three main categories: `Data Visualization Projects`, `General Python Projects`, and `Tkinter Projects`.
+It is organized into three main categories: `Data Visualization Projects`, `Django Projects`, `General Python Projects`, and `Tkinter Projects`.

 ## Project Structure

 - **Data Visualization Projects**: This folder includes a variety of Python projects that showcase different data visualizations.
+- **Django Projects**: This folder includes my Django based projects
 - **General Python Projects**: This folder includes a variety of Python projects that span different domains and use cases.
 - **Tkinter Projects**: This folder contains projects that utilize the Tkinter library for creating graphical user interfaces (GUIs).